VibhuAg/Shopping-Cart-App/README.md

 corner.
 In the shopping cart display, one can view the items added to their cart and change the quantity of each item using the provided buttons.
 Beneath all items, a total cost of all items in the cart is calculated and displayed.
 ## View the App
-Clone this repository using `git clone` and then run `npm start`.
+Clone this repository using `git clone` and then run `npm start` in the cloned directory.
 You should then be able to view the full app in a tab in your browser.